CristeaTeodorAndrei/CubeSat/README.md

 Keep in mind that each script that will run will be sent as a command through the GCM. <br>

-Prepare the GCM by plug in the power source and open the receiver interface.
+Prepare the GCM by plug in the power source and open the receiver Interface.

-- A successful connection message should be displayed in the interface.
+- A successful connection message should be displayed in the Interface.
 - A warning message should appear to notify the failure to connect with the OBC. <br>

 Power on the OBC.

 - Both GREEN and RED LEDS should be ON indicating that OBC is alive.
-- A succesful connection message should appear on GCM's interface to ensure that OBC is connected and can proceed to the optimization phase.
+- A succesful connection message should appear on GCM's Interface to ensure that OBC is connected and can proceed to the optimization phase.

 <br>
 GCM will try to connect with the OBC every 5 seconds.